davidmreed/davidmreed.github.io/_posts/2018-08-02-better-dynamic-soql-string-format.md

     }
     // Do more work to build the query...

 is about as clean as this approach gets, and I've seen far worse.
-It's easy to make simple mistakes that cause hard-to-debug syntax errors, field deduplication to avoid `QueryException`s is messy (note that the above example doesn't actually work!), and it's hard to handle FLS properly.
+It's easy to make simple mistakes that cause hard-to-debug syntax errors, field deduplication to avoid `QueryException`s is messy (note that the above example doesn't actually work in all cases!), and it's hard to handle FLS properly.

 Much better is to build the `SELECT` clause by constructing a `List<String>` whose contents are the API names of the desired fields.
 This offers three benefits: